-We have audited the accompanying consolidated statement of financial condition of Nomura Securities International, Inc. (the "Company") as of March 31, 2017.
-This financial statement is the responsibility of the Company's management.
-Our responsibility is to express an opinion on this financial statement based on our audit.
+We have audited the accompanying consolidated statement of financial condition of Nomura Securities International, Inc. (the Company) as of March 31, 2018 and the related notes (the "consolidated financial statement").
+In our opinion, the consolidated financial statement presents fairly, in all material respects, the financial position of the Company at March 31, 2018, in conformity with U.S. generally accepted accounting principles.